Theo Robinson: Hartlepool United

 On 13 October 2022, Robinson had signed for League Two side Hartlepool United.
 Interim manager Keith Curle said that "Theo is a player we've tried signing before and he's turned down other offers to join".
 Robinson left the club on 26 November 2022, with Curle stating that: "Theo is no longer with us.
 It was my choice."

 Later career

 In March 2023, Robinson signed for National League North club Brackley Town.
 He started eight games and made six substitute appearances in the remainder of the 2022–23 season as Brackley reached the final of the play-offs, where they were beaten 2–0 by Kidderminster Harriers.
 In January 2024, Robinson signed for Gloucester City in the National League North on a contract until the end of the 2023–24 season.
 Despite scoring seven goals in 17 games, Gloucester were relegated in 23rd place.

 In August 2024, Robinson joined Southern Premier Division Central club Bromsgrove Sporting.
-He scored 13 goals in 44 appearances across the 2024–25 campaign.
+He scored 13 goals in 44 appearances across the 2024–25 campaign and three goals from 17 games in the 2025–26 season.